How to Handle an Outstanding Bench or Other Warrant or a Missed Court Date

 If you have a warrant out for your arrest, or you missed your criminal court date, here's what you should do.

-If you discover that a bench warrant or arrest warrant has been issued against you or that you have missed a court hearing that you were ordered to attend, the most important thing to do is take action immediately.
-If you missed court, the judge may have issued a bench warrant for your arrest.
-The police can take you into custody at any time on a warrant – at a routine traffic stop, at your home or office, or when you appear at court on another matter.
+If you discover that a bench warrant or arrest warrant has been issued against you or that you have missed a court hearing that you were ordered to attend (as a defendant or a witness), the most important thing to do is take action immediately.
+When you didn't show up, the judge may have issued a bench warrant for your arrest.
+This means that the police can take you into custody at any time – at a routine traffic stop, at your home or office, or when you appear at court on another matter.
 If you do not address the warrant, you will have to worry constantly that you may suddenly be taken to jail.

 Why Are Warrants Issued?

 - Bench warrant.
 A bench warrant is a warrant directing law enforcement to take a person into custody and bring the person before the court to address the reason the warrant was issued.
 Courts most commonly issue bench warrants for failure to appear, for violating probation, or for failure to comply with a court order to pay a fine, complete community service, pay child support, or do some other act.
 If you are picked up on a warrant, you could be held in jail until the court has a hearing on your case, or you could be required to post a high bond and pay court fees.